johann-solo/om-go/site/content/blog/2017-10-06-apple-butter-baked-beans.md

 thumbnail: /images/uploads/2017_10_06_apple_butter_baked_beans_1.jpg
 categories: blog
 tags: food
-excerpt: <p>Sweet, savoury, rich in flavour, with a slight bit of heat.
+excerpt: Sweet, savoury, rich in flavour, with a slight bit of heat.
 You won't regret making it.
-That's a promise!</p>
+That's a promise!
 ---

 We ate these beans as pictured, with lots of biscuits but days later we were still eating them with eggs and toast &ndash; they were so good and we were sad when we finally ate the last of them.